-Sue looks over at the DVD’s Episode Selection screen and her heart sinks.
+When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Sue: Oh no!
 Six episodes?
 This is not good.

-And then, mid-way through the title sequence, she is suddenly buffeted by two conflicting emotions.
+And then, mid-way through the title sequence, she’s buffeted by two conflicting emotions.
+Firstly, there’s joy:

 Sue: Genesis of the Daleks!
 Yes!